Introduction

 Parameters

-Select the 'Globe' button.
+Select the Parameters tab.

 - To edit a parameter, left-click on its text field, type a value and press 'Enter'.
 All edits to the model are live except for those parameters that are set at initialization and so require that the model restart.